 Why does Solutel recommend implementing the SASE model in cloud security?

-We all know that the pandemic has forced millions of people to work from home.
-Thanks to home broadband Internet access, corporate VPNs, and collaboration tools, we have been able to continue many of our businesses.
-Users have been able to carry out their work effectively from home.
-This situation has not been easy for many of the IT departments.
-IT has had to deploy and support users to enable remote work and the level of difficulty has depended on the network architecture and services model that the organizations had defined at that time.
-At this point is where the concept SASE in cloud security benefits businesses.
+Why does Solutel recommend implementing the SASE model in cloud security?We all know that the pandemic has forced millions of people to work from home.
+Thanks to broadband Internet access in homes, corporate VPNs and collaboration tools, we have been able to continue many of our businesses.
+Users have been able to perform their work effectively from home.
+This situation has not been easy for many IT departments.
+IT has had to deploy and support users to enable remote work and the level of difficulty has depended on the network and service architecture model that organizations had defined at that time.
+This is where the SASE concept in cloud security benefits companies.

 - By reducing costs and complexity, using a single platform reduces IT costs and resources and minimizes the number of security products.